-- The Urban Garden Archaeology Programme is ongoing - it has now reached 74 test-pits in and around the town.
-Wallingford Museum and TWHAS are still going great guns in this exciting programme, with some exciting finds made that add much to our archaeological understanding of activity in pre-modern Wallingford!
+- The Urban Garden Archaeology Programme is ongoing - it has now reached 83 test-pits in and around the town.
+Wallingford Museum and TWHAS are still going great guns in this exciting programme, with some very exciting finds made that add much to our archaeological understanding of activity in pre-modern Wallingford!

 WALLINGFORD BURH TO BOROUGH RESEARCH PROJECT - SHORTLISTED FOR THE ENGLISH HERITAGE 'PRESENTATION OF HERITAGE' AWARDS 2010